derekliussqf/TransportationProject2025_I24/README.md

 Week 7 Mar.8 - Mar.14
 Wait for Qi to look at the graph & make it looks better & prepare for application(fitting other models)

+Week 8 Mar.15 - Mar.21
+irregular :  vehicle stops : straight horizontal line only on the road for a short time : short lines

+roughly estimate the ramp, plot for that region